 1. Run a Waste Audit

 The very first step in waste management is running a waste audit.
 You can’t really tell how well, or poorly, you’re managing waste until you do this.
-This is not something most businesses can conduct on their own, however, and you may have to hire a proffesional auditor for the job.
-They will look at the amount of waste you generate, your waste management processes, and the contracts you currently have with waste management companies and will try to build a plan for your future.
+This is not something most businesses can conduct on their own, however, and you may have to hire a professional auditor for the job.
+They will look at the amount of waste you generate, your waste management processes, and the contracts you currently have with waste management companies and will try to build a plan for your future with a focus on sustainable waste management.

 More importantly, a professional waste audit will let you know exactly how much you are spending on waste management and how you could save money.
 Don’t think these will be minor savings, either, as a well-run audit could allow you to save as much as 40% on waste management costs if you follow through with the recommendations.